Online course details

 About your fees

-Any costs or expenses incurred for attending the campus for the induction or end of module presentation are not included in the course fees.
+Any costs or expenses incurred for the end of module presentation are not included in the course fees.

 Your application to Advance HE for Associate Fellow and Fellowship status is made direct to Advance HE upon successfully completing this course unless you are employed by an affiliated organisation.
 Fees incurred are not included in the course fee.